BiDAlab/BeCAPTCHA-Mouse/README.md

   + COLUMN 2: represents the **ŷ** coordinate.

-+ .ana files: each row contains a log-normal signal extracted from the mouse trayectory, this log-normal signal is definded by 6 parameters.
++ .ana files: each row contains a log-normal signal extracted from the synthetic mouse trayectory, this log-normal signal is definded by 6 parameters.
 One parameter in each column:

   + COLUMN 1: represents the *D* parameter.